Bend, Oregon: Climate

 Bend is often referred to locally as part of Oregon’s “high desert,” reflecting its elevation and relative dryness compared to the west side of the Cascades.
-In the Köppen climate classification, however, Bend has a cold semi-arid climate (BSk).
-The city receives about 10.6 in of precipitation annually, considerably more than the roughly 3 in that would define a true desert at its elevation and temperature, placing it in the steppe rather than desert category.
+In the Köppen climate classification, however, Bend has a cool semi-arid climate (BSk).
+The city receives about 10.6 in of precipitation annually, considerably more than the roughly 155 mm that would define a true desert at its elevation and temperature, placing it in the steppe rather than desert category.

-While the city center of Bend has a cold semi-arid climate, areas immediately to the west rise quickly into the Cascades, where precipitation is much higher and the climate grades into a dry-summer continental type (Dsb).
+While the city center of Bend has a cool semi-arid climate, areas immediately to the west rise quickly into the Cascades, where precipitation is much higher and the climate grades into a dry-summer continental type (Dsb).

-In Bend, annual average snowfall is 21.6 in.
+In Bend, annual average snowfall is 21.6 in, with a range from 90.6 in between July 1973 and June 1974, down to 6.1 in between July 1976 and June 1977.
+The wettest "rain year" in total precipitation was from July 1981 to June 1982 with 18.84 in and the driest from July 1967 to June 1968 with 5.63 in, although only 5.49 in fell in the incomplete year from July 1993 to June 1994.

 The winter season provides a mean temperature of 32.1 °F in December.
 Nighttime temperatures are not much lower than daytime highs during the winter.
 Annually, the lowest nighttime temperature is typically −5 °F to −10 °F (Zone 6).
+The coldest temperature ever recorded in Bend is −26 F, which occurred on February 9, 1933 and again on January 31, 1950, while the coldest maximum was −6 F on February 4, 1989.

-Central Oregon summers are marked by their very large diurnal temperature ranges, with a July daily average of 64.5 °F, and an average diurnal temperature variation approaching 35 °F (20 °C).
+Central Oregon summers are marked by their very large diurnal temperature ranges, with a July daily average of 64.5 °F, and an average diurnal temperature variation approaching 35 F-change.
 Hard frosts are not unheard of during the summer months.
 Autumn usually brings warm, dry days and cooler nights.
-Bend is known for its annual Indian summer.
+Bend is known for its annual Indian summer.According to the Western Regional Climate Center of the Desert Research Institute, the mean of the monthly average maximum temperatures in July, the hottest month in Bend, between 1928 and 2006 was 82.09 F. The hottest temperature on record has been 107 F on June 30, 2021.
 Bend's growing season is short; according to the U.S. Department of Agriculture's National Resources Conservation Service, in half of the years between 1971 and 2000, the USDA weather station in Bend recorded the last below-freezing temperatures after July 3 and the first below-freezing temperatures before August 31.
 Based on 1981–2010 normals, the average window for freezing temperatures is September 13 through June 19.